 After just a few centimetres of electrical trace length, the multi-gigabit signals are de-serialised in the processor FPGAs.
 They allow for programmable signal equalization on their inputs.
 The exact data formats are as yet undefined, though standard 8b/10b encoding is envisaged for purpose of run length limitation and DC balance.
-The processors are supplied with required bias and termination voltages, as well as a suitable reference clock.
+The processors are supplied with required bias and termination voltages, as well as suitable reference clocks.